 Planning for a potential breakdown of an arrangement

-- talk to all those involved;
+- talks to all those involved;

-- get independent, expert advice;
+- gets independent, expert advice;

 The following section discusses some common circumstances where financial abuse can occur, and what older people can do when things go wrong.